Simon-Initiative/oli-torus/docs/LTI1.3.md

 ## Concepts

 ### Institutions
 Torus has the concept of an **Institution** which represents an organization whom wishes to use Torus, typically from their own LMS or a cloud hosted one.
 For example, Carnegie Mellon University would be considered an intitution, and so is The Open Learning Initiative (OLI) itself.
-OLI operates Open and Free courses from Torus using a separate instance of canvas at canvas.oli.cmu.edu.
+OLI operates some of it's paid and open + free courses from Torus using a separate instance of canvas at canvas.oli.cmu.edu.

 ### Registrations
 A **Registration** is a regestered integration point for an institution into Torus.
 For example, an institution may have multiple LMSs.
 Each one of these LMSs may belong to the same **Institution** but will have separate registrations.
 Institutions in the LTI standard are also referred to as Platforms and are represented using the `issuer` field. (typically a URL e.g. https://canvas.oli.cmu.edu).
 The `client_id` represents a unique registration within the institution.